makramjandar/my/Publications/Medium/MSSQL/One-Shot-Upswing/README.md

 <dl>
   <dd><a href="https://gist.github.com/makramjandar/4a1c56f26472bccea9f1efefe759d829#file-oneshotupswing-normalization-sql"><b>$ Next, let's settle cleaned data and populate the newly created table.</b></a></dd>
 </dl>
-  <p><em>We can apply those techies to recreate the relations, staging tables, indexes, or even to automate data migration and all the sub-processes of the MERISE model-based just on the fly.
-Conceptually, the required bricks are exposed right here, up to you to extrapolate, fine-tune, tweak and so on ?!!</em></p>
+  <p><em>We can apply those techies to recreate the relations, staging tables, indexes, or even to automate data migration and all the sub-processes of the MERISE model-based just on the fly.</em></p>
+  <p><em>Conceptually, the required bricks are exposed right here, up to you to extrapolate, fine-tune, tweak and so on ?!!</em></p>

 ## Exploratory Pivoting